What’s a retreat?

 Caroline Sylge

-Caroline is a writer, the founder of Queen of Retreats and the co-founder of The Global Retreat Company.
-She is a Carcanet-published poet, the author of two healthy travel guides and a journalist who has contributed to The Guardian, The Times, The Telegraph and more during her 30+ year career.
-Caroline lives in Devon, England, with her husband and daughter.
+Author of How To Retreat, published by Penguin Random House.
+Founder of Queen of Retreats and Co-Founder of The Global Retreat Company.
+Carcanet-published poet, Footprint-published author of two healthy travel guides, retreat-focused journalist for top international press titles including The Guardian, The Times, The Telegraph, Condé Nast Traveller and National Geographic during her 30+ year career.
+Trusted Retreat Consultant and Vedic Meditator with a daily yoga practice.
+Loves coastal walking and sea swimming in Devon, where she lives with her husband and daughter.

 Previous